DataBiosphere/leonardo/README.md

   - git
   - vault
+  - mysql-client
   - docker
+  - azure-cli
   - google-cloud-sdk
   - cloud-sql-proxy
   - sdkman (to support `java` and `sbt` environment management)
   - go

   **NOTE:** Please note that we lean on `sdkman` to manage our java-based SDKs - specifically `java` and `sbt`.
-  If you are managing your own java-based environments in another manner, please feel free to
+  If you are managing your own java-based environments in another manner, please feel free to comment out `sdkman` before executing the command above.

+  **NOTE:** Ensure that you are running go>=1.20 by running.
+This is needed to compile `helm`

 - Following the `brew bundle` update, you need to do some environment updating of your dot-files.
   The default MacOS shell uses `zsh` ([short explanation here](https://discussions.apple.com/thread/250722978)).